secretstartups/handbook/content/handbook/people-group/promotions-transfers.md

 This section describes the approval chain after the People Business Partner submits a promotion request in Workday.

 1. The changes will route for approval to the manager, next level manager,and e-Group leader.
-1. If the request is approved, the People Connect Team will stage the [Letter of Adjustment]({{< ref "promotions-transfers#letter-of-adjustment" >}}) in DocuSign.
+1. If the request is approved, the People Connect Team will stage the [Job Change Letter]({{< ref "promotions-transfers#job-change-letter" >}}) in DocuSign.
 1. DocuSign will prompt the manager to discuss the promotion with the team member.
-The Manager will communicate the change to the team member in their `1-1 meeting by sharing the letter of adjustment on the call`.
+The Manager will communicate the change to the team member in their `1-1 meeting by sharing the job change letter on the call`.
 The Manager and the team member will process/sign the letter.
 Following the signatures, the manager will announce the promotion on the slack #team-member-updates channel.
 In the announcement the manager will describe how the individual met the promotion criteria and offer congratulations.
 1. For change of departments and managers, People Connect Team members will create a Career Mobility Issue.

 ### For People Connect Team: Processing Promotions, Internal Transfers & Compensation Changes

-1. If the request is approved through Workday, the People Connect Team will create the [Letter of Adjustment]({{< ref "promotions-transfers#letter-of-adjustment" >}}), whereas if the request is through Greenhouse the `People Connect Team will be notified via the People Connect team email` inbox that the [Letter of Adjustment](/handbook/hiring/talent-acquisition-framework/ces-contract-processes/#letter-of-adjustment) has been created by the CES team and signed.
+1. If the request is approved through Workday, the People Connect Team will create the [Job Change Letter]({{< ref "promotions-transfers#job-change-letter" >}}), whereas if the request is through Greenhouse the `People Connect Team will be notified via the People Connect team email` inbox that the [Job Change Letter](/handbook/hiring/talent-acquisition-framework/ces-contract-processes/#letter-of-adjustment) has been created by the CES team and signed.
 1. The People Connect Team member notifies Payroll of the changes by adding the relevant details to the applicable payroll sheet depending on the country under the 'Compensation' header and starting month tab
     - [Non-US payroll changes](https://docs.google.com/spreadsheets/d/1M_puIKHLWkHnVzOJ2MwjIpQ-mwxolae-LpT2VPlByv0/edit#gid=261391927)
     - [(US)Payroll Changes](https://docs.google.com/spreadsheets/d/1163qL1tIG32vAVUNNIbhnPnzkL5euPAD9DGlOaapTjY/edit#gid=1431873926)
     - [Canada Payroll Changes](https://docs.google.com/spreadsheets/d/1_jX0TuBarGHnvM3CL7n64ily9a7aV4himDREODk8Ddo/edit#gid=13386269)
 1. If there is a sales commission change: Add the details to the [Final Sales OTE sheet](https://docs.google.com/spreadsheets/d/1lyGxlNAdY4PLMKR31Zw46i7jpb8qfMovMJBUql8PfjE/edit?usp=sharing)

-#### Letter of Adjustment
+#### Job Change Letter

-1. For all the [GitLab entities](https://about.gitlab.com/handbook/people-group/employment-solutions/#gitlab-entities) and [Independent Contractors](https://about.gitlab.com/handbook/people-group/employment-solutions/#team-members-hired-as-contractors-via-our-gitlab-it-bv-entity) create a letter of adjustment as per the steps mentioned below.
+1. For all the [GitLab entities](https://about.gitlab.com/handbook/people-group/employment-solutions/#gitlab-entities) and [Independent Contractors](https://about.gitlab.com/handbook/people-group/employment-solutions/#team-members-hired-as-contractors-via-our-gitlab-it-bv-entity) create a job change letter as per the steps mentioned below.
 If the team member is employed by a PEO, notify the applicable [PEO](https://about.gitlab.com/handbook/people-group/employment-solutions/#peo-professional-employer-organization-employer-of-record-and-not-a-gitlab-entity) either by email or for remote.com via their dashboard.
 See the People Connect 1password vault for contact details.
-1. Review the [Signature requirements per country](https://docs.google.com/spreadsheets/d/1L85i10rGZuECx-Wxe-lr9O5AaTN2iuD-oVQDAwKDeQ8/edit?usp=sharing) and process the letter of adjustment accordingly.
+1. Review the [Signature requirements per country](https://docs.google.com/spreadsheets/d/1L85i10rGZuECx-Wxe-lr9O5AaTN2iuD-oVQDAwKDeQ8/edit?usp=sharing) and process the job change letter accordingly.
-1. Make a copy of the [Letter of Adjustment template](https://docs.google.com/document/d/12AscsmP3qnTqCC9h6cx1UpIVrnZUfoN6AvfMjf8guyg/edit) and enter all applicable information based on the Workday request and add the applicable [Signatory](https://about.gitlab.com/handbook/hiring/talent-acquisition-framework/ces-contract-processes/#entity-contract-signatories) or [Company Signature Stamp](https://docs.google.com/document/d/1RWkI7zuFIUkW_sh1TmYii6e8zNOmz9USUoEr1wBIBpQ/edit?usp=sharing).
+1. Make a copy of the [Job Change Letter template](https://docs.google.com/document/d/12AscsmP3qnTqCC9h6cx1UpIVrnZUfoN6AvfMjf8guyg/edit) and enter all applicable information based on the Workday request and add the applicable [Signatory](https://about.gitlab.com/handbook/hiring/talent-acquisition-framework/ces-contract-processes/#entity-contract-signatories) or [Company Signature Stamp](https://docs.google.com/document/d/1RWkI7zuFIUkW_sh1TmYii6e8zNOmz9USUoEr1wBIBpQ/edit?usp=sharing).
 The effective date is as follows:
     - For sales personnel with a variable change, the effective date is always the 1st of the month regardless of their entity.
     - For US team members, the effective date should be either the 1st or the 16th.
 If the [payroll cut off date](https://about.gitlab.com/handbook/finance/payroll/#payroll-cut-off-date) has passed for the current pay period, the effective date should be made for the start of the next pay period.
 The GitLab Inc and Federal Payroll calendar should be referenced when determining the effective date.
     - For example, if the change is being processed on June 22, since this date is before the payroll cut off date of June 23, the effective date should be June 16.